 - Cleared the dining room table.
 Is it still clear?
 Do you have extensions you’ll need?
 If not clear and search

-- Created our Soft Thanksgiving Menu Plan
+- Created our Menu Plan and shopping list

 - Begun working on getting the house company ready by paying attention to daily / weekly chores

-Next to each menu item assign a serving dish AND the appropriate serving utensil.
+Next to each menu item, assign a serving dish AND the appropriate serving utensil.

 Do not forget your cranberry sauce, gravy, butter, and if you put out crudites or antipasti before the meal, don’t forget those items need a dish, too.

 If you have lots of storage in your home, check out your local thrift stores for cookware; you still have a little bit of time to find a bargain.
 If storage is at a premium, go ahead and use disposable/ recyclable roasting pans.
 Just be careful with this option if you are sitting at a table and passing dishes rather than serving from a buffet.
-You really don’t want Grandma to end up with a lap full of cornbread dressing.
+You don’t want Grandma to end up with a lap full of cornbread dressing.